OWASP/Top10/2017/en/0xaa-logging-detection-response.md

 * Establish effective monitoring and alerting such that suspicious activities are detected and responded within acceptable time periods.
 * Establish or adopt an incident response and recovery plan, such as [NIST 800-61 rev 2](https://csrc.nist.gov/publications/detail/sp/800-61/rev-2/final) or later.

-There are commercial and open source application protection frameworks such as [OWASP AppSensor](https://www.owasp.org/index.php/OWASP_AppSensor_Project), web application firewalls such as [mod_security with the OWASP Core Rule Set](https://www.owasp.org/index.php/Category:OWASP_ModSecurity_Core_Rule_Set_Project), and log correlation software such as [ELK](https://www.elastic.co/products) with custom dashboards and alerting.
+There are commercial and open source application protection frameworks such as [OWASP AppSensor](https://www.owasp.org/index.php/OWASP_AppSensor_Project), web application firewalls such as [mod_security with the OWASP Core Rule Set](https://www.owasp.org/index.php/Category:OWASP_ModSecurity_Core_Rule_Set_Project), and log correlation software with custom dashboards and alerting.
 Penetration testing and scans by DAST tools (such as OWASP ZAP) should always trigger alerts.

 ## Example Attack Scenarios